Sitefinity/feather-packages/Bootstrap/README.md

     </div>
 </div>
 ```
+Don't remove `sf_colsIn`.
+It is a system css classed which indicates where a placeholder will be created.

 Creating a new grid widget is just as easy.
 Duplicate an existing grid widget template, give a name to the new file.
-Then the new grid widget will appear in the list of grid widgets in Layout tab in Page editor.
+Then the new grid widget will appear in the list of grid widgets in the Layout tab in Page editor.

 Example: To create a simple placeholder with &lt;section&gt; tag create `section.html` in `/ResourcePackages/Bootstrap/GridSystem/Templates/`
 ```